-Movie Theatre Business Model | How do Movie Theatres Make Money
+Movie Theater Business Model | How Do Movie Theaters Make Money

-Movie Theatre Business Model | How do Movie Theatres Make Money
+Movie Theater Business Model | How Do Movie Theaters Make Money

-Movie Theatre and Distribution Business Model | How do Movie Theatres Make Money
+Movie Theater and Distribution Business Model | How do Movie Theaters Make Money

 A quote is a good way to start an article about art.
 If you are reading this, chances are you are aware of art.
-Any sort of art for that matter.
-You read this article, a poem, a story; or you watch a film, listen to a song, or embrace a painting.
+Any sort of art, for that matter.
+You read this article, a poem, a story, or you watch a film, listen to a song, or embrace a painting.
 All these are forms of this one term “Art”.
 That term has been constantly celebrated from time immemorial.
 Be it a hundred years ago or a hundred years from now, it will be relatable ad infinitum.

 The current times, the pandemic, and life afterward haven't affected this culture.
 Our escape from the dust of daily life still hides in some form of art.
 Music and films are our top favorites of art.
-If you are a movie buff then the first-day first show feel would be super important to you.
+If you are a movie buff, then the first-day first show feel would be super important to you.
 This is where cinema halls and movie theatres come in to quench your thirst.
 They are temples for cinephiles.

 Have you ever thought about how these work?
 How is a movie released nationally?
 What do the numbers and charts say?
 This is an article about the business model of movie theaters.
 Read on to find out how movie theatres earn and how cinemas are run.
 How the current unprecedented times are changing our movie experience.